TAKE-A-LOOK-Troubles mount at Nokia

-the rise of smartphones and is struggling to keep up with Apple,
+rise of smartphones and is struggling to keep up with Apple, Samsung and Google

 To read more on Nokia's troubles please see below: